“On the night of April, 19, 1958, at a meeting extending into the small hours

 Mr. Block served as Music Director of the Symphony Orchestra until 2007, at which point current conductor Steven D. Davis was hired.

 Today, the Youth Symphony of Kansas City is comprised of four full orchestras.
-More than 360 young musicians participate annually.
+More than 450 young musicians participate annually.
 In summer 2015, a Summer String Camp was added.
-In June 2016, the Youth Symphony tours Ireland — its first international tour in a decade.
-A new young strings program — the Overture Program — begins in the 2016-17 season.
+In June 2016, the Youth Symphony toured Ireland — its first international tour in a decade.
+A new young strings program — the Overture Program — launched in the 2016-17 season.
+June 2018 brought the Youth Symphony’s second recent international tour, this time to Austria.
+Performances took place in Salzburg and Vienna.
+Following 20 years of musical contributions as a conductor within the Youth Symphony, conductor Russell E. Berlin retired in 2017-2018.
+Mr. Kirt Mosier has been named as Mr. Berlin’s successor and will conduct the Academy Orchestra and serve as Artistic Director of the Youth Symphony of Kansas City.

-A partial list of conducting staff throughout our history: Leo Scheer, Richard Cormier, Jack Herriman, Michael Krajewski, Larry Williams, Dennis Herron, David E. Circle, George C. Alter, Jim Funkhouser, Glenn Block, Jeff Jacobsen, Jonathan Lane, Jeffrey Bishop, Mary Lou Jones, Joseph Keeney, Scott Kuhlman, Carrie Turner
+A partial list of conducting staff throughout our history: Leo Scheer, Richard Cormier, Jack Herriman, Michael Krajewski, Larry Williams, Dennis Herron, David E. Circle, George C. Alter, Jim Funkhouser, Glenn Block, Jeff Jacobsen, Jonathan Lane, Jeffrey Bishop, Mary Lou Jones, Joseph Keeney, Scott Kuhlman, Carrie Turner, Russ Pieken, Russell E. Berlin.

 Read more about our current Artistic Staff.